(Updated June 2023)

 We must also keep your payroll records, holiday pay, sick pay and pensions auto-enrolment records for as long as is legally required by HMRC and associated national minimum wage, social security and tax legislation.

-Where the Company has obtained your consent to process your personal and sensitive personal data we will do so in line with our Data Retention Policy.
+Where the Company has obtained your consent to process your personal and sensitive personal data we will do so in line with our retention policy.
 Upon expiry of that period the Company will seek further consent from you.
 Where consent is not granted the Company will cease to process your personal data and sensitive personal data.

 Please be aware that you have the following data protection rights:

-Where you have consented to the Company processing your personal data and sensitive personal data you have the right to withdraw that consent at any time by contacting your local Ten2Two office which can be found at www.ten2two.org or calling 01442 503727.
+Where you have consented to the Company processing your personal data and sensitive personal data you have the right to withdraw that consent at any time by contacting the Data Protection Officer Deborah O’Sullivan at email@example.com or calling 01442 503727.

 There may be circumstances where the Company will still need to process your data for legal or official reasons.
 We will inform you if this is the case.
 Where this is the case, we will restrict the data to only what is necessary for the purpose of meeting those specific reasons.